upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y-draft-01.md

 "You going the eumelanin route?"

 "Oh yeah.
-The bright red pheomelanin option didn;t really cut it.
-I mean, I'd have to change all my clothes.
+The bright red pheomelanin option didn't really cut it.
+I mean, I'd have to change my wardrobe, my look.
+Hang out with other reddies.
 I'd look hot and sweaty all the time.
 No, the future is brown."

 "Glad to hear it.
-Now, we have some rotting whities to ID and bury."
+Now, we have some rotting whities to ID and bury.
+We can assume the equipment is scrubbed, but we should be able to correlate the tech with other nests so we can construct a timeline."

+They start climbing up and into the split container.

+"You said they were all WAWAGs.
+Sleeping through to a glorious white future."

+"Yes, so?"

+"This one isn't."

+"Sleeping?"

+"No, white."

+"Na.
+You are looking at corpses.
+Frozen, thawing, rotting.
+Blood drained.
+You are a rookie.
+Your eyes are not yet trained to...
+Ah, ok.
+Yes.
+That's not a WAWAG.
+And ... that is a bullet wound.
+I'm guessing this is not voluntary stasis.
+Congratulations, you may have your first murder victim.
+Well, technically, the others are murder victims too, but ...".